CSI-TTP-bootcamp/Fall-2022-preinternship/Fall-2022-preinternship/classwork/day11-NodeExpressPostgre/README.md

 -Easy to learn!

 `$npm i cors`
-## what is cors?
+## What is `cors`?
 * CORS(Cross-Origin Resource Sharing) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.
-Simply put it allows different domains application to interact with each other.
+Simply put it allows different domain applications to interact with each other.

-ex) The server is going to be running on `localhost:8080` and react will be running on `localhost:4000` Cors will connect the the domains.
+ex) The server is going to be running on `localhost:8080` and react will be running on `localhost:4000` Cors will connect the domains.

 `$touch index.js`
 ## create an index.js